 - What Is the English Bill Of Rights? – Definition, Summary & History

 - Declaration of the Rights of Man and of the Citizen

 - the Universal Declaration of Human Rights

 - Human Rights Act 1998

 - Should we scrap the Human Rights Act?

 - How Human Rights Act Is Being Used

-"A History of Human Rights and the Bill of Rights" is tagged with: American Politics, England, Fathers or Mothers of a Field, France, Human Rights, John Locke, Liberty, Philosophy of Law, United States of America
+"A History of Human Rights and the Bill of Rights" is tagged with: American Politics, England, Fathers or Mothers of a Field, France, Human Rights, John Locke, Liberty, Philosophy of Law, Types of Governments, United States of America